gardener/gardener/docs/concepts/apiserver-admission-plugins.md

 Already existing resource reservations are not modified; this also means that resource reservations are not automatically updated if the machine type for a worker pool is changed.
 If a shoot contains global resource reservations, then no per worker pool resource reservations are injected.

+By default, `useGKEFormula: true` applies to all Shoots.
+Operators can use the optional configuration `labelSelector` to limit which Shoots get worker specific resource reservations injected.

 ## `ShootVPAEnabledByDefault`

 _(disabled by default)_